NTT1906/temp/TEST.md

 ```
 ## 2. Lines
 > **Important**
-These following instructions won't immediately show the changed line to player, they are required to send this code after the changes in requirement to get it shown to player!<br>
+These following instructions won't immediately show the changed line to player, they are required to send this code after the changes as the requirement to get it shown to player!<br>
 ```php
 $this->scoreboard->update($player)
 ```